martsipan/martsipan.github.io/travel-journal/index.md

 ## Travel Journal

-I wanted to cancel my social media accounts since a long time, for many reasons, but most importantly when it comes to my work and my artistic practice.
-So I decided to take care and charge of my own archive and history writing, as far as thats possible.
-Because archiving is very important and should not be left in the hands of global corporations! (◔◡◔✿)

 In this diary I will share my current activities and work process, as well as glancing into the future.
 This will be followed by a recap from earlier pieces and projects.
 In this way I can stay connected to my previous work, and take the opportunity to reflect on past events, something that I otherwise rarely do.
 So thats a good combo I think!
-Happy reading!
+Happy reading! (◔◡◔✿)

  ✫彡.･’✫,’✫’ﾟ